laminas/tutorials/doc/book/pagination.md

 > Update to:
 >
 > - follow the changes in the user-guide
-> - use SQLite-compatible SQL syntax, and provide a script for inserting the data

 In this tutorial, we will use the [zend-paginator component](https://zendframework.github.io/zend-paginator/intro/) to add a handy pagination controller to the bottom of the album list.